Why It Works

 If food trucks have shown us anything, its that Korean fusion isn't going anywhere any time soon.
 Well, except maybe your kitchen, assuming it hasn't already made its way there.
 These tacos, filled with crispy sweet-and-spicy tofu, tangy quick-pickled cucumbers, and a crunchy cabbage slaw, make for an awesome option whether you're planning a taco night or a Meatless Monday.

-- 1/2 cup gochujang (Korean chili paste), or to taste
+1/2 cup gochujang (Korean chile paste), or to taste

 Line a rimmed baking sheet with paper towels.
 Rinse the tofu, slice it into 1-inch-thick slabs, and lay them on the prepared baking sheet.
 Top with more towels.
 Press the tofu by placing a heavy book or cast iron skillet on top.
 Set aside for 30 minutes.